google/osv.dev/docs/api/post-v1-query.md

 }
 ```

-To get the next page of results, your next request should be in the form:
+To get the next page of results, your next request must include page_token:
 ```bash

 curl -d \